ItsShamed/tsrk-nix-flex/README.md

 ### Modules

 The `modules/` directory contains modules for NixOS, Nixvim and Home-Manager.
-Cool thing about them is that you can use them without depending on my inputs!

-You can use them by using the `nixosModules` output:
+You can use them by using the `nixosModules`, or `homeManagerModules` outputs:

 ```nix
 {